-The String Scam- A FamouS Tourist scam Paris France
+The friendship bracelet - A FamouS Tourist scam Paris France

-One of the most common Paris locations where this particular scam is practiced is throughout the Montmartre area, and more specifically on the giant staircase that leads from the Metro to the Sacre Coeur area of the Basilica of Sacré-Coeur – a popular stomping ground for tourists, Montmartre’s leading tourist attraction, and probably the most-visited church in Paris for that matter.
-You should also be aware that this scam is also known to occur at any of the Metro lines and stations that are used to get to this location.
+One of the most common Paris locations where the Friendship Bracelet Scam occurs and readily practiced is throughout the Montmartre area.
+Specifically the scammers will target tourists and first time visitors as they approach and walk up the giant staircase that leads from the Metro to the Sacre Coeur area of the Basilica of Sacré-Coeur.
+This is a popular stomping ground for tourists and is Montmartre’s leading tourist attraction, and probably the most-visited church in Paris for that matter.
+Visitors to Paris should also be aware that this scam is also prevalent at many of the Metro lines and stations that are used to get to this location.

 The “string men” seem to usually target female tourists (but not always) as they enter the small fenced square below Sacré-Coeur and proceed toward the stairs that run up the hillside.
 You can spot the “string men” as they are usually lined up on the sides of the stairs leading to the Sacre-Coeur.
 These innocent looking people are annoying “con-merchants” who have the “Paris String Scam” honed down to a science.

 The Paris String Scam is committed by “string men” who find the scam easy to commit on naïve tourists, as well as those with slow reflexes.
 The scam begins like this.
 One of the “‘string men” walks up to you and engages you in innocent conversation and will usually say that they want to show you a magic trick.
 Before you know it, a “string man” has grabbed your wrist or one or two fingers and encircled it with a homemade bracelet of colored string.